 In essence, Eclipse Capra allows the creation of trace links between arbitrary artefacts, as long as an adapter for these artefacts is available.
-This way, a trace link can be created between EMF model elements, source code files supported by the Eclipse Platform (e.g., Java, C, Python), or tasks from an issue tracking system supported by Eclipse Mylyn.
+Eclipse Capra currently natively supports elements from UML, SysML, AADL, EAST-ADL, as well as ReqIF models created in, e.g., Eclipse Papyrus, Eclipse EATOP, and ProR.
+Furthermore, adapters for test case executions managed by a continuous integration server like Hudson or Jenkins can be traced to.
+There is also support for source code files supported by the Eclipse Platform (e.g., Java, C, Python) and tasks from an issue tracking system supported by Eclipse Mylyn.
 External artefacts for which the Eclipse Platform does not offer built-in support can also be linked if a fitting adapter is provided.
 Built-in capabilities allow linking to Office documents and documents hosted by Google Docs.
-Through its EMF adapter, Capra currently supports elements from UML, SysML, AADL, EAST-ADL, or AUTOSAR models created in, e.g., Eclipse Papyrus, Eclipse EATOP, or ARTOP.
-The same adapter allows tracing from and to requirements modelled in ProR.
-Furthermore, adapters for test case executions managed by a continuous integration server like Hudson or Jenkins can be traced to.
+A generic file handler and a handler for EMF models also provide capabilities for formats that currently have no native support.

 Once trace links are established, Eclipse Capra offers features to manage them.
 If a model element that is linked to is moved, e.g., Eclipse Capra will notify the user and allow changing the link accordingly.
 The same support is given for model elements that are deleted or renamed.
 Quick fixes are available to fix most isses in a semi-automatic fashion.